Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 Remember, if you decide to separate out size and CSR, you always have the TCOEs as reasonableness checks.
 You also have the TCOEs as reasonableness checks if you decide to allocate total risk into systematic risk (beta) and all of the rest (such as when we plug in 0% for the size premium, resulting in a combined CSR:SP output from the Calculator.
 In this case, the output of the Calculator for all guidelines (Total Beta, Beta, combined CSR:SP) would all be guideline-specific).

-Moreover, if CSRP is priced in some fashion (which is still a controversial statement, but may be possible), then it appears that the standard industry sources for size premiums may include at least some CSR (Please see recent academic research indicating that it is not possible to completely diversify away CSR).
-Thus, the size premiums in Duff & Phelps and/or Morningstar/Ibbotson may also be capturing CSR, leading to artificially low CSRPs for the guidelines, all else being equal, and not considering the stock-specific calculation of size premiums.
-This potentially is another reason to plug in 0% for the size premium and then carefully look to both size and CSR factors when qualitatively comparing your subject company to the guidelines as accepted data sources (Morningstar/Ibbotson and Duff & Phelps) may not be able to separate the two components of risk as alluded to in the academic research cited below conducted by Burton G. Malkiel and Yexiao Xu in their research titled “Risk and Return Revisited” and Idiosynchratic Risk and Security Returns”.
+Moreover, if CSRP is priced in some fashion (which is a controversial statement, and not general consensus), then it appears that the standard industry sources for size premiums may include at least some CSR (Please see recent academic research indicating that it is not possible to completely diversify away CSR).
+Thus, size premiums may also be capturing CSR, leading to artificially low CSRPs for the guidelines, all else being equal, and not considering the stock-specific calculation of size premiums.
+This potentially is another reason to plug in 0% for the size premium and then carefully look to both size and CSR factors when qualitatively comparing your subject company to the guidelines as accepted data sources may not be able to separate the two components of risk as alluded to in the academic research cited below conducted by Burton G. Malkiel and Yexiao Xu in their research titled “Risk and Return Revisited” and Idiosynchratic Risk and Security Returns”.

 These two researchers claim that the residual risk or idiosyncratic volatility (read: CSR) of individual stocks is strongly related to the size of the company.
 They hypothesize that the size effect found by Fama and French may be reflecting idiosyncratic volatility.